 Who can participate?

-All critical care nurses or nurses working in intensive care who's national professional organisation is member of EfCCNa.
+All critical care nurses or nurses working in intensive care who own a membership in their national professional organisation which is member of EfCCNa.
+Additionally, it is anticipated that participants have got a sound experience in intensive care nursing (5 y)

 For more information on the programme see links below